If you are studying for a qualification up to and including Level 3, there is a range of financial options available to you:

 How do I apply for support through the Higher Education Progression Bursary?
 Download and complete the application form, which will shortly be available at the bottom of this page, answering all questions in full.
 Include in your personal statement why you’ve chosen your course, career aspirations and why STCG should invest in you.
 Provide evidence of meeting the eligibility criteria (photocopies only).
 Return your completed application along with the supporting evidence to the HE Admissions Team in Visitors' Reception, or email it to email@example.com.

 What Happens Next?
-The closing date for applications is Monday 30 September 2019.
-Applications will be assessed and a decision will be made by Friday 11 October 2019.
+The closing date for applications is Friday 1 November 2019.
 We will then write to let you know the results, and should you be successful, details of the award.

 Can I appeal against the College’s decision?
 You do have the right to appeal.
 If you wish to appeal please refer the College appeals process, available on the College website, or contact the HE Admissions Team.